Contents

 How a vape licensing scheme could help enforce current laws

-As part of our response to the Government’s call for evidence and open consultation, we advocated for the introduction of a vape licensing or registration scheme similar to the alcohol licensing scheme.
-This would ensure that only businesses holding a valid licence would be allowed to sell vaping products, making it easier for enforcement authorities to identify illegal activity and to better regulate the industry.
+As part of our response to the Government’s call for evidence and open consultation and in our letter to the committee on the Tobacco and Vapes Bill, we advocated for the introduction of a vape licensing or registration scheme similar to the alcohol licensing scheme.
+This would ensure that only businesses holding a valid licence would be allowed to sell vaping products, making it easier for illicit vape enforcement squads to identify illegal activity and to better regulate the industry.

 A member of UKVIA have recently published their framework for a retail and distributor licensing scheme for vaping products, detailing what such a scheme would and should look like.
 The framework lays out everything from the application process, to fees and requirements, to enforcement, and demonstrates how this would not only make regulation and enforcement within the industry easier, but also that it could raise an estimated £50 million in funds which can be used to further bolster enforcement agencies like trading standards.